geeksforsocialchange/PlaceCal/README.md

 │   ├── models
-│   ├── policies                # Pundit rules for who can do and access what │   ├── uploaders               # CarrierWave rules for handling image and logo uploads │   ├── validators              # Postcode validator - should possibly live somewhere else │   └── views
+│   ├── policies                # Pundit rules for who can do and access what │   ├── uploaders               # CarrierWave rules for handling image and logo uploads │   ├── validators              # Postcode validator - should possibly live somewhere else, or have other validators moved in here
+│   └── views
 │       ├── admin               # Admin area
 │       ├── collections         # Deprecated feature to create abritrary event collections, was previously used for our early winter festivals